Table of Contents

-In some instances when a person sneezes, it is not just a tissue paper grabbing situation, but one that results in excruciating pain in their arms.
-Sometimes the pain is so unbearable, that can feel like a stroke to some people.
-In most cases, the pain one endures causes loss of function of the appendage.
+In some instances, when a person sneezes, it is not just a tissue paper-grabbing situation.
+For example, it may result in excruciating pain in their arms.
+Sometimes the pain is so unbearable that it can feel like a stroke.
+In most cases, the pain one endures causes the loss of function of the appendage.

-Think of it like this; we are looking in mirrors, touching knobs, etc. It would appear that even though sneezing can cause some people to be perhaps not able to steer, etc., the period of one second is not seemingly significant.
+Think of it like this; we look in mirrors, touch knobs, etc. It would appear that even though sneezing can cause some people to be unable to steer, the period of one second is not seemingly significant.

-To determine is sneezing can place certain people at an increased risk of losing control over their moving vehicles, we must first ask, why does this pain happen at all?
+To determine if sneezing can place certain people at an increased risk of losing control over their moving vehicles, we must first ask, why does this pain happen at all?
 Is this a typical reaction, and can anything be done to prevent this pain and subsequent loss of control?